 Figure 1: NCache handling SQL query load

-Suppose a customer has the product ID of a product he is a frequent consumer of, notice the query below, this will execute in the cache (not in the database) and send the result to the application.
+Suppose a customer has the product ID of a product of which he is a frequent consumer.
+The query shown below will execute directly in the cache (not in the database) and will send the result to the application.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 |